Wahoo Bolt Review | Wahoo Elemnt Review

 It’s a definite BUY RECOMMENDATION.

 There are only a few niggles I have with the Elemnt.
-However it’s only a BEST BUY recommendation for a certain kind of cyclist.
-For example there would be better navigational-focussed options – although the larger Elemnt is perfectly fine for navigation.
+However, it’s only a BEST BUY recommendation for a certain kind of cyclist.
+For example, there would be better navigation-focussed options – although the larger Elemnt is perfectly fine for navigation – indeed I like the clarity of its display when following a route.
 Maybe as a ‘tourer’ you might prefer the Edge 1030 or as a commuter maybe the Bolt is a little more precious than other, sturdier options.

 The Wahoo Elemnt ecosystem is fundamentally wireless.
 You only need a USB cable for charging.
 Even firmware updates are pushed from the smartphone app and the app is also used for configuring the Elemnt.